hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 To use Nearby Transfer, turn on Wi-Fi and Bluetooth and allow the app to access Local Network and Bluetooth.
 You do not need to be connected to a specific Wi-Fi network.

 iPad transfer support is coming soon.

+## Version 7.3.3 Features
+### Seamlessly connected.
+Keep your work flowing.

+- Added device-to-device transfer.
+- Transfer files and working states between iPhone and iPhone, iPhone and iPad, or iPad and iPad, allowing you to continue your analysis seamlessly across devices.
+- Redesigned the top toolbar on iPad for a better layout and improved workflow on the larger display.
+- Fixed incomplete localization and improved translated content.
+- Additional stability and experience improvements.

 ## Acknowledgements
 Project: LAMOST，China